vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 On 2024-10-27, I resumed sauerkraut (about 50% of usual amount) and increased my walnuts consumption to around 60-80% of typical.

+## 2024-10-28 and 2024-10-29

+On these day, I continued to maintain sauerkraut at 50-100% of te usual amount and walnuts at 60-80% of typical.
+Another complication
+arose: [tongue tip injury and
+itchiness](2024-10-28-tongue-tip-injury-and-itchiness.md) that might
+lead me to pause sauerkraut and walnuts starting 2024-10-30.

+I have also reduced the frequency of wet wiping and no long experience anal itchiness or pain at anal sphincter contraction that is clearly more than I would when well.
+Therefore, as of the end of 2024-10-29, I am considering the issue resolved even though there is still some residual healing that remains.
+I do not have plans to update this document further unless there are additional unexpected developments.

 ## Comparison with previous anal swelling incidents

 * There was no visible change to the quantity or nature of my stool,